julia-dizhak/movie-app/README.md

 ### Lesson 13: control React Component updates when new props are received.
-The React component lifecycle will allow you to update your components at runtime. componentWillReceiveProps gives us an opportunity to update state by reacting to a prop transition before the render() call is made. shouldComponentUpdate allows us to set conditions on when we should update a component so that we are not rendering constantly. componentDidUpdate lets us react to a component updating.
+The React component lifecycle will allow you to update your components at runtime.

+componentWillReceiveProps gives us an opportunity to update state by reaching to a prop transition before the render() call is made.

+shouldComponentUpdate allows us to set conditions on when we should update a component, so that we are not rendering constantly.

+componentDidUpdate lets us react to a component updating.

+### Lesson 14: use map to create React component from arrays of data